 Have mountains, will hike.
 Nestled in the Pacific Ranges of the Coast Mountains, Whistler offers hikes for every level.
 If you're a savvy mountaineer, take on the alpine trails at your own pace by choosing a day hike, like the Skywalk trail, or stick closer to the Village and check out the alpine wildflowers.
 If you haven't navigated a mountain path in a while, opt for a tour to show you everything from glaciers to ancient forests.
 Want that mountain-top view without the sweat?
 Check out the PEAK 2 PEAK Gondola that gives you access to over 30 miles of trails, as well as a stunning view from the highest and longest lift in the world.
 Choose a glass-bottomed gondola if you're feeling adventurous.

-If the sun's out, head to Lost Lake or one of Whistler's many beaches for a dip -- picnic definitely recommend.
+If the sun's out, head to Lost Lake or one of Whistler's many beaches for a dip--picnic definitely recommend.
 Once you've reached your daily intake of Vitamin D, head back to the Village to explore the shops for some retail therapy.

 Natural hot springs are also a great place to relax, but they require a bit more effort to get to.
-Make the trip to visit these three that are all fairly close to the Village.
+Make the trip to visit three that are all fairly close to the Village.

 You don't need snow to hit the slopes.
 Whistler is a mountain biking mecca and offers a mountain bike park, as well as several trails that weave down the challenging terrain for cross-country mountain bikers.
 For less extreme two wheelers, check out the Valley Trail network that stretches almost 25 miles through the Whistler Valley.
 It's paved and offers a ride through the scenic landscape, making it equal parts exercise and sightseeing.
 Skip out on cycling yourself, and check out one of Whistler's many cycling events, like Crankworx for an adrenaline rush, or the BC Bike Race for a true West Coast mountain biking experience.

 The newest cultural hub on the block is the Audain Art Museum, which allows you to take a peek into the flourishing BC art scene.
 Their impressive permanent collection features gorgeous First Nations pieces, like hand-carved masks, as well as world-renowned artists like Emily Carr and Rodney Graham.
-Plus, rotating exhibits feature amazing international works all wrapped inside one of Whistler's most unique and innovative buildings.
+Plus, visiting exhibits feature amazing international works all wrapped inside one of Whistler's most unique and innovative buildings.
 Win-win.

 Mix up your daily adventures with a special event or two.
-Escape to the alpine with the Mountain Top BBQ Series or explore the outdoors with GO Fest, home to everything from pancake breakfasts and street entertainment, to film screenings and stand up paddleboarding.
+Escape to the alpine with the Mountain Top BBQ Series or explore the outdoors with GO Fest, home to everything from pancake breakfasts and street entertainment, to film screenings and stand up paddle boarding.
 If you're more musically inclined, there's an outdoor concert series that's sure to keep you entertained with acts like the Vancouver Symphony Orchestra and Jos?
 Gonz?lez.

 At the crossroads of urban amenities and outdoor hotspots, you'll find Whistler.
-Head up the Sea to Sky Highway and find your summer adventure amongst the mountains (and shops, and pubs, and restaurants).
+Head up the Sea-to-Sky Highway and find your summer adventure amongst the mountains (and shops, and pubs, and restaurants).
 More importantly, remember it's not all about the snow.

 To find out more about Whistler, visit their website.